Ugo Mifsud Bonnici

-Early life, education, and family
+Early life, education and family

 Ugo Mifsud Bonnici was born in Cospicua as the son of Professor Carmelo Mifsud Bonnici, and his wife, Maria (née Ross).
-He was educated at the Lyceum and the Royal University of Malta.
+He was educated at St Edward's College, Malta, the Lyceum and the Royal University of Malta.
 He graduated as a Bachelor of Arts in 1952 and as a Doctor of Laws in 1955.
 As a lawyer, he has practised in all the Law Courts of Malta.
 On 3 May 1959, he married Gemma (née Bianco); the couple has three childrenː Carmelo, Anton and Jeanne-Pia.

 Entry to politics

 Following in his father's footsteps, he contested the General Elections in the interests of the Nationalist Party in 1966.
 He was elected from the 2nd District which comprised Cospicua, Vittoriosa, Senglea, Kalkara and Fgura.
 He was re-elected in all subsequent General Elections that he contested.
 For fifteen years (1972–1987) he was the Nationalist Party's spokesman for Education.
 In 1977 he was also elected President of the Party's General and Administrative Councils.